-This year, we have the distinct honor of graduating our largest class of future Regent Alumni, with more than 2,100 registered graduates to date – and counting!
+This year, we have the distinct honor of graduating our largest class of future Regent Alumni, 2,200 graduates to date – and counting!
 We will be welcoming your family and friends for the largest attendance of our two-day graduation celebration in our history!

 Explore below for more information about your important celebration!
 If you have additional questions, please contact the Registrar’s Office.
 We look forward to helping you prepare for this significant milestone!

 University Commencement will take place on Saturday, May 11 at 9:15 a.m. at the University Library Plaza.
-Graduates must arrive no later than 7 a.m. dressed in their regalia.
+Graduates must be at the graduate line up area by 8 a.m. dressed in their regalia (plan to be in the parking lot by 7:30 a.m.).
 This corporate celebration honors the Lord and is an exciting culmination of our journey together.
 The schedule includes:

 Take note of the following steps to prepare for participation in graduation: